Y-CTF/writeups/insomnihack/frosties/index.md

 categories = ["crypto"]
 +++

-We are able to eavesdrop on seamingly normal [FROST](#suggested-readings-and-references) rounds
+We are able to eavesdrop on seemingly normal [FROST](#suggested-readings-and-references) rounds

 ### Round 1